semgrep/semgrep-docs/docs/kb/semgrep-code/scan-engine-kill.md

 ## Serializing types of scans

-Instead of running Semgrep products concurrently, you can circumnavigate exhausting resource limits by scanning Code, Supply Chain, and Secrets in a serial fashion.
-Rather than issuing one monolithic command, for example:
+Instead of a single scan that includes all active Semgrep products, avoid exhausting resource limits by scanning Code, Supply Chain, and Secrets in a serial fashion.
+Rather than using the single command:

 ```console
  semgrep ci